jesusdiazvico/jesusdiazvico.github.io/index.md

 Academically, I have a PhD in Computer Science from the [Universidad Autónoma de Madrid](http://www.uam.es) (2015), an MSc in Information Technologies from the [Universidad Politécnica de Madrid](http://www.upm.es/) (2010) and an MSc in Computer Sciences from the Universidad Autónoma de Madrid (2007).
 I have also collaborated with several research labs, such as the [Network Security Lab](http://security.cs.columbia.edu/labs.html) at Columbia University, UPM's [CriptoLab](https://tirnanog.ls.fi.upm.es) and UPM's [Quantum Information and Computation Group](http://www.gcc.fi.upm.es/en/home.html).

-More details are available in my [LinkedIn profile](https://www.linkedin.com/in/jesusdiazvico/).

 # Publications

 ## Papers